Melatonin: Does It Actually Work?

 The Evidence, Claim by Claim

 This is melatonin’s best-studied use.
-A 2013 meta-analysis in PLOS ONE pooled 19 randomized controlled trials with 1,683 people.
+A meta-analysis pooled 19 randomized controlled trials with 1,683 people.
 Melatonin reduced time to fall asleep by about 7 minutes (fixed-effects) to 10 minutes (random-effects).

 That sounds small.
 But for someone lying awake for 45 minutes every night, shaving off 10 minutes is meaningful.
-And the effect is consistent across studies.
+The effect is consistent across studies.
+Most agree on the direction.

-A 2024 update by Cruz-Sanabria with 26 trials confirmed the finding.
+A 2024 update with 26 trials confirmed the finding.
 They found the optimal dose is around 4mg, taken 3 hours before your target bedtime.
 But lower doses (0.5-1mg) still work well.
+No publication bias was detected, which means the positive results aren’t just cherry-picked studies.

 This is where melatonin really shines.
 A Cochrane review (the gold standard for evidence) looked at 10 trials with about 691 travelers.